 Laser Vision Correction: EyeMed and LCA-Vision have arranged to provide this discount program to all EyeMed members through one of the largest laser networks available, the US Laser Network.
-Members are entitled to 15% off the retail price or 5% off the promotional price of LASIK or PRK procedures, whichever is the greater discount.
-Simply call 877-5LASER6 to begin the process.
+The network is owned and operated by LCA-Vision, Inc. LCA has provided exceptional service to our members.